boolean-uk/developer-environment-setup/macOS-setup-instructions.md

 2. Install the latest version of NodeJS

-   `nvm install node`
+   `nvm install --lts`

 3. Restart terminal and run the final command.

-   `nvm use node`
+   `nvm use --lts`

 4. Confirm that you are using the latest version of Node and npm.
+Version 16 is the latest stable.
+If you installed version 17 for Node, that is also OK. `npm` should be version 8+.

    `node -v && npm -v`